DOI-ONRR/doi-extractives-data/pages/downloads.md

     <h1>Download Data & Documentation</h1>

-    <p class="case_studies_intro-para">This is an intro paragraph describing what's on this page.
-Info about how some of these are our datasets, and some are from other government sources and we link out to those.
-To see visualizations using this data, explore here.
-If you're planning on using this data to make something, here are <a href="https://github.com/18F/doi-extractives-data/wiki/Data-Catalog#federal-revenue">our web team's data notes</a> for building the visualizations on this site.
-Also, we'd love to see what you make -- send us a note!</p>
+    <p class="case_studies_intro-para">We use many government datasets on this site to power our <a href="{{ site.baseurl }}/explore/">interactive visualizations</a>.
+Some of these were created through the USEITI process, and are available here for download.
+Others come from other government sources.
+For those, we provide links direct to the source here so you can find fresh data whenever you need it.
+You can also read the USEITI web team's <a href="https://github.com/18F/doi-extractives-data/wiki/Data-Catalog#federal-revenue">data notes</a>.
+We can't wait to see what you do with the data!</p>

     <h3>Production</h3>
     <ul class="list-sections">